Urgent action is needed to clear the backlog of people with a common heart condition waiting for life-saving treatment, according to new research.

 The research was part-funded by the EPSRC Cambridge Centre for Mathematics of Information in Healthcare.

-For media enquiries contact the University of Leeds press office via firstname.lastname@example.org.
+For more information contact the University of Leeds Press Office by email on firstname.lastname@example.org.